Must-Haves For First Time Campers Including Printable Checklist

 Many campsites have picnic tables, parking areas, places to pitch a tent, and barbecue grills.
 There are also some that have a bathrooms, running water, and a small cooking area.

 While packing, it’s handy to know what things you’ll need and we’ve got you covered!
-We made a free printable list of essential camping must-haves to make the most of your camping trip.
+We made a free printable list of essential camping must-haves to make the most of your great camping trip.

 Weather Ready Clothes

-You need to stay warm in colder weather and cool on sunny days by wearing dri-fit clothes or moisture-wicking clothes.
+You need to stay warm in colder weather conditions and cool on sunny days by wearing dri-fit clothes or moisture-wicking clothes.
 Dressing in layers is the key to a comfortable camping experience.

 It keeps you dry all day while giving you the necessary warmth during the cooler nights.